 #1.
 Uniaxial Geogrids

 The formation of these geogrids takes place in the longitudinal direction when the ribs are stretched.
-In such a case, the material constitutes good tensile strength in the longitudinal direction in comparison to the transverse direction.
+In such a case, the material constitutes good tensile strength in the longitudinal direction compared to the transverse direction.

 #2.
 Biaxial Geogrids

-When the polymer sheets are punched, then the stretching takes place in both directions.
-Thus, the functionality of tensile strength is equally facilitated to both transverse as well as longitudinal directions.
+When the polymer sheets are punched, the stretching occurs in both directions.
+Thus, the functionality of tensile strength is equally facilitated in both transverse and longitudinal directions.

 #3.
 Triaxial Geogrids

-To provide an improved level of stiffness of the in-plane, this type of geogrids are produced from punching polypropylene sheets which are oriented in numerous, equilateral directions for the formation of triangular apertures.
-This makes the product more efficient by delivering optimal ongoing service stress transfer originating from the aggregate to the geogrid.
+To improve the in-plane stiffness, this type of Geogrids are produced from punching polypropylene sheets oriented in numerous, equilateral directions for forming triangular apertures.
+This makes the product more efficient by delivering optimal ongoing service stress transfer originating from the aggregate to the Geogrid.

 What are the different features of Geogrid?